mcorino/wxRuby3/README.md

 ### What platforms and operating systems are supported in wxRuby3?

-Currently the following are fully supported:
+Currently, the following are fully supported:

 | Platform                                                                                                                                               | Ruby version(s)                                            | wxWidgets version(s) |
 |--------------------------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------|----------------------|